damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 ## The platform

-The platform the forum is built, is the well known open source project [Discourse][], a Rails + Emberjs application.
+The platform that the forum is built, is the well known open source project [Discourse][], a Rails + Emberjs application.
 It is a powerful app that is used by many other communities, like Docker, Twitter, NewRelic and Mozilla.